-These expert, illustrated instructions will guide you step-by-step through the process of installing a garbage disposal.
+These expert, illustrated instructions will guide you step-by-step through the process of installing a garbage disposal, including the area under the sink and the garbage disposal, removing the old disposer, and installing the new one.

 Though replacing an existing garbage disposal with a new one is a relatively easy task, installing a disposal where there wasn’t one before requires both plumbing and electrical skills.